sequelize/website/docs/querying/transactions.md

 });

 const result = await sequelize.transaction(async transaction => {
-  return User.create({
+  return User.create(
+    {
       firstName: 'Abraham',
       lastName: 'Lincoln',
+    },
-  }, {
+    {
       // You must specify this option when disableClsTransactions is true, or
       // this query will run outside of the transaction
       // highlight-next-line
       transaction,
+    },
+  );
 });
-});
 ```

 :::info

 The `transaction` object proposes the [`commit`] and [`rollback`] methods,
 which are designed to be used with [unmanaged transactions](#unmanaged-transactions).
-These methods *must not* be used in [managed transactions](#managed-transactions-recommended).
+These methods _must not_ be used in [managed transactions](#managed-transactions-recommended).

 :::